ghomem/dask-executor/README.md

 This is an experiment with Dask as an assynchronous background executor for a web API.

-In this example we use Flask to implement an API, that calculates the mean and stdev of a list of 5M randomly generated numbers between 0 and 1000.
+In this example we use Flask to implement an API that calculates the mean and stdev of a list of 5M randomly generated numbers between 0 and 1000.

 # Operation